NieGrzegorz/DevNotes/Rust/Core concepts and syntax.md

 ```

+The tuple without any values has a special name, _unit_.
+This value and its corresponding type are both written `()` and represent an empty value or an empty return type.
+Expressions implicitly return the unit value if they don’t return any other value.

 #### Array
 Array elements must be the same type.
 Arrays have a fixed length.
 - Usefull if you want your data allocated on the stack and not on the heap